Naolt/Unsubscribe-Agent/README.md

 - **User-Specific Links**: Each unsubscribe link is unique and cannot be cached
 - **Browser Automation**: Requires proper browser setup (handled automatically in Docker)
 - **Rate Limiting**: Built-in rate limiting to avoid overwhelming unsubscribe pages
+- **Model Configuration**: Choose your AI models based on privacy, cost, and performance needs
+- **Local vs External**: Use Ollama for local privacy or external providers for better performance

 ## 🛠️ Development